 Website titles and page descriptions are your potential audience’s first point of call when viewing your online brand.
-The quality your of titles and descriptions could make all the difference to whether they click on your website or not; bad ones will make them look elsewhere.
-Acting as a short summary, internet users will view your web page title and description and will decide whether you will provide them with the information they’re looking for.
+The quality of your of titles and descriptions makes all the difference to whether they click on your website or not.
+Bad ones will make them look elsewhere.
+Acting as a short summary, internet users will view your web page title and description first.
+Based on this, they will decide whether you will provide them with the information they’re looking for.

 These small attributes make a big difference to your website’s SEO (search engine optimisation) campaign and can determine how much traffic you garner.
 Knowing exactly how to write them is essential.

-Be My Social is an SEO service in Doncaster who specialise in optimising your website and helping you rank higher on Google’s search options.
+Be My Social have an expert SEO team in Doncaster.
+We specialise in optimising your website and helping you rank higher on Google’s search options.
 Want to know more about why SEO is such an important asset to your brand’s success?
 Read our article below to get a clearer idea of how we can help you.

 Website titles are incredibly important for encouraging interaction with your webpage.
 Some people may decide to check out your site purely based on your website title.
-Although Google can use dynamic meta tags, meaning it can either lengthen or shorten your webpage title depending on the search term, a few ideas for good website titles practice are:
+Google can use dynamic meta tags to either lengthen or shorten your webpage title depending on the search term.
+A few ideas for good website titles practice are: